 - Once they are cool enough to touch, you can peel the skin right off!

-- Don’t use a white marble tray like I did (see the photos).
+- Don’t use a white marble tray to serve this like I did (see the photos).
 The red beets can stain the white marble!
 However, I did figure out that you can use a tiny bit of hydrogen peroxide to get the stains out, so there you have it.

 Roasted Beets and Burrata with Orange Balsamic

-- 8 oz burrata usually comes as 3 or 4 small balls in water
+- 8 oz burrata - usually comes as 3 or 4 small balls in water

-- 1 navel orange juiced, ~1/3 cup
+- 1 navel orange - juiced, ~⅓ cup

-- 2 tbsp balsamic vinegar
+- 2 tablespoon balsamic vinegar

-- 2 tbsp honey
+- 2 tablespoon honey

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-- 1 tbsp orange zest
+- 1 tablespoon orange zest

-If you do not have pre-roasted beets, preheat the oven to 400 degrees F. Trim each beet and scrub clean with a veggie brush.
-Brush each beet with a thin layer of olive oil.
+- If you do not have pre-roasted beets, preheat the oven to 400 degrees F. Trim each beet and scrub clean with a veggie brush.
+Brush with a thin layer of olive oil.
 Wrap each beet in a sheet of aluminum foil, transfer to the middle oven rack, and bake for 45-60 minutes or until tender.

-Remove the beets from your oven using oven mitts, open each wrapped beet to let the steam come off, and let them cool for a few minutes before peeling off the skin (they can be very hot).
+- Remove the beets from your oven using oven mitts, open each wrapped beet to let the steam come off, and let them cool for a few minutes before peeling off the skin (they can be very hot).

-While the beets are cooling, prepare the dressing by whisking together the orange juice, balsamic, honey, and olive oil.
+- While the beets are cooling, prepare the dressing by whisking together the orange juice, balsamic, honey, and olive oil.

 - Peel the beets and slice them into eighths.
 Arrange them on a serving tray.
 Remove the burrata from the packaging and add the balls to the tray.
 Drizzle with the orange balsamic dressing.
 Finish with a sprinkle fresh orange zest on top, and enjoy!